Men, Vulnerability, Talking and Not Expecting Miracles.

 There are online forums and plenty of Apps for your phone that seek to help men improve their mental health but the very best AI on the market is still not the solution that works best, two humans talking in an empathic understanding, and non judgemental way.

-Join The Male Hug and find people who get you and accept you.
+Call The Male Hug on 1800 4 BUDDY today and find people who get you and accept you.